 Patients with NAFLD are at increased risk for cardiovascular disease, so controlling risk factors is essential to lower the risk of heart complications.

 Weight loss, physical activity, control of blood pressure levels, smoking cessation, and statins (drugs to control cholesterol) should be instituted when necessary.

 The use of drugs to control cholesterol does not act directly on steatosis, but it does help reduce cardiovascular risk in these patients.
 If the patient has high cholesterol, the presence of steatosis is another reason for its control with medications.

 Vaccination for hepatitis A and B

-Patients with steatosis and especially steatohepatitis had unfavorable results, in case they were infected with any of the forms of viral hepatitis.
-Therefore, for those who are not immunized, vaccination against hepatitis A and hepatitis B is indicated.
+Patients with steatosis and especially steatohepatitis had unfavorable results if they were infected with any of the forms of viral hepatitis.
+Therefore, vaccination against hepatitis A and hepatitis B is indicated for those not immunized.

-Vaccination has no effect on steatosis, it only serves as protection against other liver problems.
+Vaccination does not affect steatosis; it only serves as protection against other liver problems.